Keeping in Touch – email marketing

-Email marketing is governed by laws on data protection, privacy and e-commerce, so you should plan your campaign carefully: The Data Protection Act 1998 regulates how you build and manage your customer database.
+Email marketing is governed by laws on data protection, privacy, and e-commerce, so you should plan your campaign carefully: The Data Protection Act 1998 regulates how you build and manage your customer database.
 You need to comply with the law when sending emails to people who aren’t already customers.
 E-commerce regulations require you to make all commercial emails clearly identifiable as such, either in the header or the text of the email.

 The fact that you can measure so much of what your readership is (or is not) reading will allow you to use e-newsletters as part of your market research campaign.
-For example you can create product/service subjects and measure click through’s and establish what people look at, what the bounce rate is, where they click onto from there.
+For example, you can create product/service subjects and measure click through’s and establish what people look at, what the bounce rate is, where they click onto from there.

-Use well thought out punchy words; make your email newsletter engaging, use it to tell people about things they’ll be interested in, do consider sending different newsletters to different kinds of customer to make them more relevant to each type of reader.
+Use well thought out punchy words; make your email newsletter engaging, use it to tell people about things they’ll be interested in, do consider sending different newsletters to different kinds of customers to make them more relevant to each type of reader.